fosslight/fosslight-guide-en/started/2_try/2_oss.md

 1. Click the Add button in the upper right of the OSS List.
 2. In the "New_Opensource" tab, fill in the information of the new OSS.
     - OSS Name and Nick Name cannot be duplicated.
-    - Summary Description: Fill in information about the OSS.
+    - Summary Description : Fill in information about the OSS.
-    - Attribution: Fill in the phrase that must be included to issued OSS Notice.
+    - Attribution : Fill in the phrase that must be included to issued OSS Notice.
 3. Click the Save button at the bottom right.

 ### Modify